mickcrosse/mTRF-Toolbox/README.md

 [![View mTRF-Toolbox on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/74260-mtrf-toolbox)
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-mTRF-Toolbox is a MATLAB package for estimating multivariate neural encoding/decoding models, suitable for neurophysiological data such as MEG, EEG, sEEG, ECoG and EMG.
-It uses system identification to model the functional relationship between neuronal populations and dynamic sensory inputs such as natural scenes and sounds.
+mTRF-Toolbox is an open-source MATLAB package for quantitative modelling of sensory processing, suitable for neurophysiological data such as MEG, EEG, sEEG, ECoG and EMG.
+It can be used to model the functional relationship between neuronal populations and dynamic sensory inputs such as natural scenes and sounds, or build neural decoders for reconstructing stimulus features and making inferences about higher-order cognitive processes.

 - [Installation](#installation)
 - [Documentation](#documentation)